 Timing.
 Is.
 Everything.

 Now, as we already mentioned; fuel is not the only focal point one should adjust when making modifications for optimal performance.
-Proper ignition is the single most important and critical elements in tuning an internal-combustion engine.
+Proper ignition is the single most important and critical element in tuning an internal-combustion engine.
 Here at Toce Performance, we run our changes to ignition on our DynoMite Dyno.
-Paired with disabling AIS/Pair Systems on the bike along with a built in weather station to appropriately display the torque curves based on atmospheric changes.
+Paired with disabling AIS/Pair Systems on the bike along with a built-in weather station to appropriately display the torque curves based on atmospheric changes.
 We make our adjustments to the ignition maps to built a solid TQ line without losing a fraction of HP.
 Ignition Timing or ignition advance is the point in the engine cycle when the ECU generates the spark at the plug.
-The spark begins combustion and it has a direct effect on how an engine runs, how much power and toque it makes, and how reliable it is.
+The spark begins combustion and it has a direct effect on how an engine runs, how much power and torque it makes, and how reliable it is.
 So you can see why just dumping or removing fuel without making changes to this now "free-er flowing system", can act as a band-aid in terms of making the bike run clean/smooth.
 Optimal power is always based around adjustments to ignition.
 That being said, too much advancement can cause detonation, and very many, not so exciting things.
 We design our tunes for drivability and to make the safest amount of power, when your on it, or just cruising around.
-Here's a couple common questions people ask..
+Here are a couple of common questions people ask..

 Will Re-flashing the ECU’s memory void my manufactures warranty?

 Re-flashing the ECU, as well as other alterations to the vehicle, could void your Original Equipment Manufacturer warranty often referred to as the OEM or factory warranty as well as any Extended Warranty you may have purchased to cover future repairs to the vehicle.
 Warranting repairs and recall’s to your vehicle after it is altered would be at the discretion of the OEM.
 Plainly stated: Typically this type of alteration, if confessed or detected, WILL VOID YOUR VEHICLES WARRANTIES.
-Off road competitive use of an vehicle in any form could be grounds for voiding the OEM warranty.
-This product was developed specifically for individuals who plan exclusive competitive use of their vehicle in off road competitions, and those individuals have no doubt the OEM warranty is void.
+Off-road competitive use of a vehicle in any form could be grounds for voiding the OEM warranty.
+This product was developed specifically for individuals who plan exclusive competitive use of their vehicle in off-road competitions, and those individuals have no doubt the OEM warranty is void.
 Warranty periods are a form of insurance you paid for when you purchased your vehicle.
 If voiding the OEM warranty is a concern, you should wait for your warranty period to expire before you have this service performed to receive the full benefit.

 Is having the ECU re-flashed a common and safe performance upgrade?